Averyy/esphome-devices/README.md

 home_wifi_password: "your_home_wifi_password"
 secondary_wifi_ssid: "your_secondary_wifi_ssid"
 secondary_wifi_password: "your_secondary_wifi_password"
+# Note AP mode uses the home wifi password as the default password

-# Firebase Configuration (for Water Radar and Water TOF devices)
+# Firebase Configuration (for WiFi devices)
 firebase_api_key: "your_firebase_api_key"
 firebase_project_id: "your_firebase_project_id"

-# Notecard Configuration (for Propane Angle device)
+# Notecard Configuration (for cellular devices)
 notecard_project_id: "your_notecard_project_id"
 notecard_org: "your_notecard_org"
 ```

 ## License

-This project is open source under the MIT with attribution license.
+This project is licensed under the MIT License with Attribution - see the [LICENSE](LICENSE) file for details.